Homomorphisms between XL-type Artin groups: Introduction

 \paragraph{Acknowledgements.} The second author was partially supported by the EPSRC Grant EP/S010963/1.
 The third author is supported by the Postdoc Mobility $\sharp$P500PT$\_$210985 of the Swiss National Science Foundation.
+We also thank Luis Paris for pointing out that Lemma~\ref{lem:alternating product equality} does not hold for the dihedral Artin group $A_{st}$ when $m_{st}=3$ (as was stated in a previous version).